-Reporting Year: 2023
+Reporting Year: 2024

 Applicant background Number of students Percentage of all students

-(A) Past higher education study 6 100%
+(A) Past higher education study 12 100%

-(includes a bridging or enabling course) 0 100%
+(includes a bridging or enabling course) 12 100%

 (B) Past vocational education and training (VET) study N/A N/A

 (C) Work and life experience

 (Admitted on the basis of previous achievement other than N/A N/A

 the above)

 (D) Recent secondary education:

 Admitted solely on the basis of ATAR N/A N/A

-(regardless of whether this includes the impact of IN/A
+(regardless of whether this includes the impact of N/A IN/A

 adjustment factors such as equity or subject bonus points)

 Admitted where both ATAR and additional criteria were

 considered N/A N/A

-(e.g. portfolio, audition, extra test, early offer conditional N/A
+(e.g. portfolio, audition, extra test, early offer conditional 14/71 14/71

 on minimum ATAR)

 Admitted on the basis of other criteria only and ATAR was

-not a factor NI / A N1 / A
+not a factor

 (e.g. special consideration, audition alone, schools N/A N/A

 recommendation scheme with no minimum ATAR

-requirement) N/D
+requirement)

-International students <5 N/P
+International students N/A N/P

-All students 6 100%
+All students 12 100%